mozilla/legal-docs/en/firefox_privacy_notice.md

 **Webpage and technical data to Google’s SafeBrowsing service**: To help protect you from malicious downloads, Firefox sends basic information about unrecognized downloads to Google's SafeBrowsing Service, including the filename and the URL it was downloaded from.
 [Learn more](https://support.mozilla.org/kb/how-does-phishing-and-malware-protection-work) or read [Google’s Privacy Policy](https://www.google.com/policies/privacy/).
 Opting out prevents Firefox from warning you of potentially illegitimate or malicious websites or downloaded files.

-**Webpage and technical data to Certificate Authorities**: When you visit a secure website (usually identified with a URL starting with "HTTPS"), Firefox validates the website's [certificate](https://support.mozilla.org/kb/secure-website-certificate).
+**Webpage and technical data to Certificate Authorities**: When you visit a secure website (usually identified with a URL starting with “HTTPS“), Firefox validates the website's [certificate](https://support.mozilla.org/kb/secure-website-certificate).
 This may involve Firefox sending certain information about the website to the Certificate Authority identified by that website.
 Opting out increases the risk of your private information being intercepted.
 [Learn more](https://support.mozilla.org/kb/advanced-settings-browsing-network-updates-encryption#w_certificates-tab).

 ### Send crash reports {: #crash-reporter }
 By default, on desktop versions of Firefox, we will ask you to share a report with more detailed information about crashes with Mozilla, but you always have the choice to decline.
 If you choose to share the report, the following information will be sent to us: